4BH: Return of 4BH

 On 21 January 2020, Nine Entertainment announced the Macquarie Sports Radio brand would be abandoned and the station – along with its interstate sister stations 2UE and Magic 1278 – would return to an all-music format "built around the best of the 50s, '60s and '70s" with a "soft launch" on 2 February 2020.
 In April, Steve Jacobs was announced as the station's latest breakfast presenter, commencing 27 April.

 Ace Radio Operations

 On 28 October 2021, Nine Radio and Ace Radio entered into a deal for Ace to manage the radio station, along with sister stations Magic 1278 and 2UE from early 2022.
 Ace Radio took control of the station on 14 January 2022.
-The station relaunched as Brisbane's New Home of Classic hits with Brisbane radio personality Bar B Q Bob Gallagher on the More Music Breakfast. with a new presenter line-up, logo and imaging Classic hits 4BH has improved in the ratings.
+The station relaunched as Brisbane's New Home of Classic hits with Brisbane radio personality BBQ Bob Gallagher on the More Music Breakfast. with a new presenter line-up, logo and imaging Classic hits 4BH has improved in the ratings.